1001 G Street NW

 Washington, DC 20001

-Mr. Halprin's engineering background and historical knowledge of agency rulemakings have greatly enhanced his ability to provide compliance counseling and represent clients in enforcement actions.
-He has extensive experience with federal and state OSHA investigations and enforcement actions involving: chemical emergency response, chemical process safety management, chemical hazard communication, combustible dust, confined spaces, electrical safety, the General Duty Clause, (Cal-OSHA) injury and illness prevention programs, injury and illness recordkeeping, lockout/tagout, machine guarding, noise, powered industrial trucks, respiratory protection, and alleged employer retaliation claims.
+Mr. Halprin has extensive experience with federal and state OSHA investigations and enforcement actions involving: chemical emergency response, chemical process safety management, chemical hazard communication, chemical releases, combustible dust, confined spaces, electrical safety, fall protection, the General Duty Clause, (Cal-OSHA) injury and illness prevention programs, injury and illness recordkeeping, lockout/tagout, machine guarding, noise, paper mill standard, permissible exposure limits, powered industrial trucks, respiratory protection, and alleged employer retaliation claims.

-Mr. Halprin's engineering background and financial background have been particularly useful in evaluating and critiquing OSHA, EPA and MSHA rulemaking proposals and suggesting alternative approaches.
+Mr. Halprin's engineering and financial background have been invaluable in handling enforcement actions, in providing compliance counseling and in evaluating and critiquing OSHA, EPA, MSHA and NIOSH rulemaking proposals and policy initiatives.
 On behalf of one or more clients, Mr. Halprin has participated in almost every major OSHA rulemaking initiative over the past 25 years and numerous Cal-OSHA rulemakings.

-Mr. Halprin has a hands-on familiarity with the manufacturing environment and has represented clients in a broad range of industries, including aerospace, chemical, construction, electronics, food, machinery, paper and forest products, petroleum, pharmaceuticals, plastics, steel, telecommunications and transportation.
-He is a member of several ANSI and ASTM technical committees that address chemical safety, machinery safety, occupational health and safety, and nanotechnology, and he regularly follows and participates in the development of combustible dust standards by NFPA.
+Mr. Halprin has a hands-on familiarity with the manufacturing environment and has represented clients in a broad range of industries, including aerospace, chemicals, construction, electronics, food, machinery, paper and forest products, petroleum, pharmaceuticals, plastics, steel, telecommunications and transportation.
+He has served on several ANSI and ASTM technical committees that address chemical safety, machinery safety, occupational health and safety, and nanotechnology, and he regularly follows and participates in the development of combustible dust standards by NFPA.

-Mr. Halprin has been a strong advocate of measures to enhance the effectiveness of regulatory agencies.
-He has testified before Congress and participated in numerous government rulemakings in an effort to ensure that the scope and requirements of agency rules reflect what is necessary, practical and justified by appropriate risk assessment and cost-benefit analyses.
+Mr. Halprin has been a strong advocate of measures to enhance the effectiveness of regulatory agencies and ensure they do not overreach their authority as demonstrated by his testimony before Congress, his participation in agency rulemakings and policy initiatives, and litigation he has brought on behalf of clients.
 Mr. Halprin is a frequent writer and speaker on a broad range of environmental, health and safety management issues.

 Participation in Litigation, Rulemaking and Policy Developments with Widespread Impact